 On first impressions it was grand.
 There was a large barn separated into large sheds.
 One had a little sand pit with no buckets or spades, another with a climbing frame and a slide with a mini hay maze in the corner and next shed was a little track in a circle for the tens of pedal tractors, trikes and karts free to use throughout the farm.

 Around the corner from that building was another indoor sand pit full of buckets, no spades.
 There was another maze, this one larger and a little coffee doc selling some sweet treats, fizzies, hot drinks and ice-creams.

 There a big enough playground, lots of swings, slides, picnic benches and a small outdoor sand pit with lots of buckets and spades.
 And right beside them is two horses parked up with an old school carriage and blue barrel cart type things that are pulled along by a tractor.

 And then the farm itself.
-They had lambs, chicks, calves, cows, bulls, goats, chickens and pigs in one big barn.
-Each animal enclosure was a little small for my liking but I’m going to assume the animal have huge fields outside of the opening hours of the farm.
-There was a guy there too letting the kids hold the rabbits and the chicks and he reminded each of the kids to wash their hands afterwards to which I liked.
+They had lambs, chicks, calves, cows, bulls, goats, chickens, and pigs in one big barn.
+Each animal enclosure was a little small for my liking but I’m going to assume the animal has huge fields outside of the opening hours of the farm.
+There was a guy there too letting the kids hold the rabbits and the chicks and he reminded each of the kids to wash their hands afterward to which I liked.

 - There’s an extra charge once inside for the barrel cars and the horse and carriage ride at €2.50 per person.